Trading Basics

 Is forex trading legal?

 Yes, forex trading is legal in most countries.
-Always trade with a broker regulated by reputable authorities such as ASIC, FCA, or CySEC to ensure your funds are protected and the broker operates within legal frameworks.
+Always trade with a broker regulated by reputable authorities such as ASIC, FCA, or CySEC to ensure your funds are protected.

 Can you make money trading forex?

 Yes, but it requires education, discipline, and proper risk management.
 About 20% of retail traders are consistently profitable.
-Success comes from having a tested strategy, controlling emotions, and never risking more than 1-2% of your account on a single trade.
+Success comes from having a tested strategy and controlling emotions.

 What is a pip in forex?